mike-source/wordpress-quickstarter/README.md

     Update this file with your local database details, 'wp-config-local.php' can not be included in the repository as it would override the live wp-config.php if deployed, it is excluded in .gitignore so needs to be re-added for each install.

 5. Navigate to the web root in a browser and run Wordpress setup.

+6. Rename 'starter' theme to whatever you require, enable it in wordpress admin, set landing page to be a static page and on that page choose 'Home Page' template.

+7. Develop.